umairmalik57090-cpu/CareerPilot-AI/README.md

 **CareerPilot AI** is an intelligent AI-powered career assistant designed to help students, fresh graduates, and professionals improve their CVs and prepare for job opportunities.

-Using the **Groq API** and modern large language models, the application provides instant, context-aware career guidance including CV analysis, ATS compatibility checking, interview coaching, skill gap analysis, and personalized career roadmaps.
+Powered by the **Groq API** and advanced Large Language Models (LLMs), the application delivers fast, context-aware career guidance including AI CV analysis, ATS compatibility checking, interview coaching, skill gap analysis, and personalized career roadmaps.

-Built with **Python** and **Streamlit**, CareerPilot AI delivers a fast, modern, and interactive user experience.
+Built with **Python** and **Streamlit**, CareerPilot AI provides a modern, interactive, and user-friendly experience for career development.

 ---